Bullying and harassment in the workplace

 - asking intrusive questions about someone’s personal life, including their sex life.

-An employer’s duty of care to its employees may be breached if bullying occurs within the workplace.
-Persons held accountable for such behaviour can face prosecution under the Occupation Health and Safety Act 2004 (Cth).
-Employers should also be aware of any relevant work health and safety legislation in each state and territory.
+Employers have a common law duty to take reasonable care for the health and safety of their employees, as well as additional duties under federal and state or territory work health and safety legislation.
+An employer’s duty of care to its employees may be breached if bullying or harassment (including sexual harassment) occurs within the workplace.
+Employers should be aware of the obligations and duties set out in relevant work health and safety legislation in each state and territory.

 The Australian Solicitors’ Conduct Rules and Legal Profession Uniform Conduct (Barristers) Rules outline a common set of professional obligations and ethical principles solicitors and barristers are bound by when practicing, including when dealing with their fellow legal practitioners.
 This includes the following rule: